StarkGang/EnvrX/README.md

 # ENVRX

 `ENVRX` is a Python class designed to manage environment variables seamlessly, providing support for various databases such as MongoDB, SQL, and Redis.
+It also supports env files (let it be .json, .env or even .yaml)

 ## Table of Contents